Safe and Healthy Return to Campus

 Training and Pledge

-- The training course will cover expectations for daily health checks, personal protection such as face masks, hygiene, physical distancing, staying informed and more.
-The pledge acknowledges and an understanding of and commitment to the behaviors described in the training.
+The training course covers expectations for daily health checks, personal protection such as face masks, hygiene, physical distancing, staying informed and more.
+The pledge acknowledges an understanding of and commitment to the behaviors described in the training.
+It is an acknowledgement that participating in on-campus activities entails risk.

 Frequently asked questions